 The Best 3 Ingredients for Treating Acne in Oily Skin

-Most acne products on the market are designed for oily skin, so you will probably have an easier time finding the best product for you than those with dry or sensitive skin.
-Still, you don’t want to get those overpowered products because no matter how oily your skin is, you don’t want to strip it of oil completely.
+Most products are designed for acne-prone skin that’s oily, so it’s easier to find treatment.
+However, no matter how oily your skin is, you don’t want to strip it of oil completely.

-- Salicylic acid.
 This is a classic exfoliant that is available in a wide variety of concentrations.
-At the lower end, around 0.5%, it can be used for very minorly oily skin (maybe even dry skin, if you use it every other day) but it is also available in concentrations like 1%, 2%, or 5%.
-We recommend working your way up to see which concentration is best for you.
+At the lower end, around 0.5%, it can be used for very minorly oily skin (maybe even dry skin, if you use it every other day), but it is also available in concentrations like 1%, 2%, or 5%.
+We recommend starting with the lower concentrations.

-- Sulfur.
-Yep, this is that element that smells like rotten eggs, but don’t worry, most people who use sulfur acne products say it only has a slight smell.
-Sulfur is a great ingredient for oily skin because it absorbs the oil gently rather than ripping it from the skin, which can cause irritation.
-Again, concentration is very important, but anything from 3% to 10% should be safe for most people.
+Sulfur is a great ingredient for oily skin because it absorbs the oil gently.
+Again, concentration is important, but anything from 3% to 10% should be safe for most people.

-- Fragrance.
-Most skin care products contain fragrances made in a laboratory, especially products that contain ingredients with unpleasant odors, like sulfur, but these fragrances can easily irritate sensitive skin.
+Most skin products contain fragrances made in a laboratory 🧪, especially products that contain ingredients with unpleasant odors, like sulfur, but these fragrances can easily irritate sensitive skin.

-- Dyes.
-Like fragrances, dyes are lab-made chemicals that aren’t a problem for most people, but might be a problem for sensitive skin.
-Generally, you want products with as few unnecessary ingredients as possible.
+Like fragrances, dyes are lab-made chemicals 🥼 that aren’t a problem for most people, but might be a problem for sensitive skin.
+Choose products with as few unnecessary ingredients as possible.

 Exposed Skin Care Products Can Provide Some Acne Help

-Sometimes you’ve done all you can to prevent and treat your acne, but at the end of the day you’re still left wondering how to cover up acne.
-For those of us with acne prone skin, the occasional breakout is inevitable, so it’s nice to know how to cover it up effectively.
+Those with acne prone skin know that the occasional breakout is inevitable, so it’s nice to know how to cover it up effectively.

-- Honey!
-Honey is one of our favorite acne tips because of its versatility.
-Honey is antibacterial, anti-inflammatory, and it helps promote faster wound healing.
-Apply a thin layer of honey to your face for 20 minutes every couple of days and you’ll be amazed at how quickly it clears up.
+Honey 🍯 is a gentle antibacterial and anti-inflammatory agent, and it promotes wound healing.
+Apply a thin layer of honey to your face for 20 minutes every couple of days.

-- Stress.
-Chronic stress can lead to heightened levels of inflammation throughout the body, which causes chronic acne along with other health side effects.
-Meditation, better organization, and soothing essential oils, like lavender, could all help reduce chronic stress and improve your skin (and your life).
+Chronic stress can lead to heightened levels of inflammation 🔥 throughout the body, which causes chronic acne and other health problems.